olawlor/cs601/orcjit/README.md

 (Check the right libstdc++ header with   clang++ -v -E)

-The llvm that comes with Ubuntu 18.04 is too old for this code.
+The llvm that comes with Ubuntu 18.04 (version 6) is too old for this code.

 ## Compile and Run